-Faculty of Medicine Mataram University is committed to foster a positive learning environment for learners.
+Faculty of Medicine Universitas Mataram is committed to foster a positive learning environment for learners.
 Graduates are expected to exhibit the 7 areas of the Indonesian physician standard of competence developed by the Indonesian Medical Council in October 2006.
 The areas of competences include: (1) effective communication; (2) Clinical skills; (3) application of principles in the area of biomedicine, clinical and behavioral sciences and epidemiology in the practice of family medicine; (4) management of health problems; (5) information management; (6) self-awareness, self-care and personal development and (7) professional, moral and ethical context in clinical practice.

 The curriculum adopted by the Faculty of Medicine Mataram University is an integrated medical curriculum that incorporates a Problem-Based Learning (PBL) method of instruction as part of its teaching modality during the pre-clinical and clinical years.
 The duration of study in the Faculty of Medicine Mataram University curriculum is for 5.5 years, with the first 3.5 years of pre-clinical curriculum and 2 years of clinical curriculum.

 The curriculum content covers the following aspects: (1) biomedical science and clinical medicine; (2) Clinical skills; (3) Medical research; (4) Population and Individual; also (5) Personal and Professional Development.
 The contents are integrated in the form of a Problem Based Learning Curriculum.